dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    </tr>
 </table><br>

-You can see the explanation of the symbols in equation I in the following table.
+Explanation of the symbols in equation I, you can see more details in the following table.

 <table>
    <tr height="50px">